akhild555/ROS_SLAM_robot/README.md

 # ROS Lidar Robot

-This project aims to implement SLAM using the RPLIDAR on a real robot with ROS.
-The ultimate goal is for the robot to autonomously navigate in a room.
+This project aims to initially implement SLAM using the RPLIDAR on a real robot with ROS.
+The goal is for the robot to autonomously navigate in a room.
 This project is being worked on in collaboration with Byron Ho (byronho).
+In the future the robot will serve as a platform to try out various kinds of sensors and algorithms.

 ### Project Status

 The robot can now be manually controlled with ROS from a keyboard to drive around a room and gather lidar data.
-The next step is autonomouos navigation via SLAM.
+The next steps include sensor integration, building a motion model and control, path planning, sensor fusion, SLAM, and eventually autonomouos navigation via SLAM.

 ![](https://drive.google.com/uc?export=view&id=1dbUq8MTbeKoB9IzGMe3JaV-vG-qusDUl)